Aguaro-Guariquito

 About Aguaro-Guariquito

 Aguaro-Guariquito National Park protects extensive tropical wetlands and grasslands in Venezuela's Llanos region, encompassing seasonally flooded savannas, gallery forests, and river systems of exceptional ecological importance.
-Established in 1974, the park spans approximately 585,750 hectares, making it one of Venezuela's largest protected areas.
-The landscape transforms dramatically between wet and dry seasons, with vast areas inundated during rains and becoming dry grasslands during the dry season.
+Established on March 7, 1974, the park spans approximately 585,750 hectares (5,857 km²), making it one of Venezuela's largest national parks.
+[1] The landscape transforms dramatically between wet and dry seasons, with vast areas inundated during rains and becoming dry grasslands in the dry season.
 This seasonal rhythm supports remarkable concentrations of wildlife, including capybaras, caimans, anacondas, and spectacular bird populations featuring scarlet ibis, jabiru storks, and countless herons and egrets.
-The park encompasses portions of several rivers including the Aguaro and Guariquito, which give the park its name, meandering through grasslands and creating vital wildlife corridors.
-Gallery forests along watercourses provide refuge for wildlife during dry season and support different species than the open savannas.
+The park encompasses portions of the Aguaro and Guariquito Rivers, which give the park its name, meandering through grasslands and creating vital wildlife corridors.
+Gallery forests along watercourses provide refuge for wildlife during the dry season.
 The park represents one of the finest examples of Llanos ecosystems, protecting landscapes and wildlife assemblages that once characterized vast areas of northern South America.

 Wildlife Ecosystems

 The park hosts a diverse array of wildlife typical of the Venezuelan llanos.
 Notable species include capybaras, giant anteaters, howler monkeys, and various deer species.
-The rivers are home to abundant fish species, including the pavón (peacock bass) and Caribbean red snapper.
-The park is also a significant habitat for birds, with species such as the scarlet ibis, jabiru stork, and various hawks and eagles.
+The rivers are home to abundant freshwater fish species, including the pavón (Cichla sp., peacock bass), valued by sport fishermen and native to Orinoco basin rivers.
+[1] The park is also a significant habitat for birds, with species such as the scarlet ibis, jabiru stork, and various hawks and eagles.
 Reptiles are well-represented, including spectacled caimans and anacondas.

 Flora Ecosystems